 - Samsung startup reform? sounds like corporate version of the mid-life crisis sports car

 - From poker chips to fish & chips: Why employers must step up and keep the workforce motivated

 - Business lessons learned from Star Wars: How to become a Jedi company

+(1) GoalsRules related to goals guide the team?s direction.
+Goals encompass a shared vision as well as specific objectives that establish clear performance targets.
+Goals should also tap into the values that are meaningful to individual team members.
+(2) Roles Rules that specify each member?s contribution define roles that include both the formal and informal aspects of teamwork, such as facilitation, coaching, and mediation.
+(3) Norms Norms are rules that determine how team members share information, make decisions, and resolve conflicts.
 High-performing teams don?t leave their culture to chance, because they know that if they do, the culture that emerges in their group will likely not be the one they would want.
 The key is to have explicit conversations about the rules guiding how your team will collaborate and get things done.

 Continue on the next page to understand how a focus on a few rules can make an impact just as it did for TV show The Shield.